-- Single point autofocus mode focuses using one small point.
+Single-point autofocus mode focuses by using one small point.
 This point is determined by the user.
-In this mode, you move the focal point around using the arrow keys or joystick to tell the camera where to focus.
+You move the focal point around using the arrow keys or joystick to tell the camera where to focus.

 - Dynamic or AF Point Expansion allows the user to choose a single point.
 It will then use the surrounding focal points if the subject moves.
-This is less specific than single point but more custom than the auto area.
+This is less specific than a single point but more custom than the auto area.
 It works well for moving subjects.

 - Tracking autofocus or 3D autofocus allows the user to select the subject.
 It will then track that object as it moves.
 This mode can sometimes fail if the subject leaves the frame or if there isn’t much contrast between the subject and the background.

 Some cameras will also offer face AF or eye AF.
 This will automatically look for an eye or face to focus on.

 Continuous or Single Autofocus

 Autofocus camera settings tell the camera where to focus.
 They also instruct the camera on how often to focus.
 These settings are essential for getting sharp, focused action shots.

 Continuous (AF-C or Al Servo) focus will continue to adjust the focus as long as the shutter button is halfway.
 That means the focus is constantly being adjusted until the image is actually taken.

 This mode allows for moving subjects to remain in focus.
 You should avoid it for stationary subjects.

 AF-A or Al Focus AF is an automatic focus mode that switches between AF-S and AF-C. To do this, the camera tries to determine if the subject is moving or not.

-While good for beginners, it’s not as accurate as switching between AF-S and AF-C yourself.
+It’s good for beginners.
+But it’s not as accurate as switching between AF-S and AF-C yourself.

 Release Mode Settings

 When you press the shutter, does the camera take one image or two?
 You can set that in the camera’s release (or drive) mode.

 Burst mode will continue taking a series of photographs as long as the shutter button is pressed.
 This is unlike the single-shot mode, which takes one image each time you press the shutter release.